1) What is CBD?

 Psychoactive substances tend to be addictive.
-CBD is non-psychoactive, despite gentle mood tickling effects.
+CBD is non-psychoactive.
 In a 2017 report, the World Health Organisation (WHO) declared that: “In humans, CBD exhibits no effects indicative of any abuse or dependence potential.”

 5) Is CBD legal?

 CBD does not get you high, is non-addictive, and safe.
 So long as CBD extracts contain less than 0.2% THC and are extracted from hemp, they are completely legal.
 Click here for more info on what the World Health Organisation, WADA (World Anti-Doping Agency), NICE, and the FSA have to say about CBD.